DiagnosticsMonkey/DaFT-RTOS/docs/zephyr/what.md

 ### The build and configuration system

-Zephyr borrows a couple of features from the Linux Kernel, notably Devicetree and KConfig.
-The Devicetree handles the hardware aspects, whilst KConfig handles a lot of the source code aspects.
+Zephyr borrows a couple of features from the Linux Kernel, notably Devicetree and Kconfig.
+The Devicetree handles the hardware aspects, whilst Kconfig handles a lot of the source code aspects.
 These systems are driven by CMake.

 As a high level overview, the configuration phase looks something like this ->